-Development and assessment of water quality criteria, including Site Specific Alternative Criteria (SSACs).
+Development and assessment of water quality criteria, including Site Specific Alternative Criteria (SSAC).

 Basin Management Action Plan (BMAP) implementation.

 Your data contributions help DEP better assess the quality of waters for basins in your area.
 The data you and other organizations provide to WIN and Florida STORET are available for browsing and downloading through WIN reports or SPA.
-The rewards associated with your data submission include watershed protection, restoration, and peace of mind.
-Your data are needed and appreciated!
+Your data is needed and appreciated.